khoalun/startwar/README.md

+To run the project using command line : npm i and npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.